BOTCoinNetwork/botcoin/docs/overview.rst

 Overview
 ========

-This document describes the tools for operating a Monet Toolchain node, and a couple of important concepts regarding the account model.
+This document describes the tools for operating a BOTCoin Tools node, and a couple of important concepts regarding the account model.
 In other documents, we provide guidance on using these tools to perform common tasks, as well as a complete reference of commands and API functions.